Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

 \subsubsection{From Saliency to Attention Rate}

-The memory module first converts saliency scores to attention rates.
-Attention differs based on how salient the regions appear in the rendered image because high saliency areas in an image attract more visual attention \cite{review_from_neuro_to_deep}.
-However, if an image is uniformly high saliency, attention cannot be paid to all areas of the image.
-To address this, an attention rate $c_{x, y}$ for each visible grid point $p_{x, y} \in P_v$ is computed based on the associated saliency score $s_{x, y} \in S_v$.
+High saliency areas in an image likely attract more visual attention \cite{review_from_neuro_to_deep}, but due to visual acuity being highest in the fovea of the eye, attention cannot be paid to all salient areas of the image simultaneously and instantaneously.
+To model the accumulation of attention over time, we map saliency to a temporal increase in attention, which we call the {\em attention rate}.
+The attention rate $r_{x, y}$ for each visible grid point $p_{x, y} \in P_v$ is computed based on the associated saliency score $s_{x, y} \in S_v$.
+We use a simple calculation that normalizes saliency scores across the visible grids:

-From existing literature that studies the relationships between visual saliency and working memory, several key conclusions have been made.
-First, there exists a positive correlation between visual saliency and working memory performance \cite{visual_mem_positive2}.
-In addition, high-saliency areas exhaust limited memory resource and thus suppress the memory encoding of low-saliency areas \cite{high_exhaust_low}.
-Further, the memory resource an area receives also depends on its relative saliency with respect to other areas' saliency in the scene \cite{relative_saliency}.
-In other words, salient areas receive more memory resource if they are presented among less salient areas.
-Our attention rate calculation implements these phenomena simply by normalizing saliency scores:
+This suffices to incorporate three effects demonstrated from prior psychological studies: 1) visual saliency and working memory performance are positively correlated~\cite{visual_mem_positive2}, 2) high-saliency areas suppress the memory encoding of low-saliency areas \cite{high_exhaust_low}, and 3) the memory resource an area receives is relative to other areas' saliency in the scene \cite{relative_saliency}.
+In other words, salient areas receive more memory resources if they are presented among less salient areas.